deyordanov/SwiftWheels/swift-wheels/README.md

 - **React Dropzone**: Simple HTML5 drag-drop zone with React ([React Dropzone](https://react-dropzone.js.org/))
 - **React Icons**: Include popular icons in your React projects ([React Icons](https://react-icons.github.io/react-icons/))

-This tech stack is chosen for its scalability, performance, and ease of use, providing a robust foundation for "Swift Wheels."
+This tech stack is chosen for its scalability, performance, and ease of use, providing a robust foundation for Swift Wheels.

 ## Features